 Alopecia is a chronic condition, so it can come and go.
 However, there are some people who only ever have one episode of this condition.

-There’s no scientific evidence that suggests that coffee can cause alopecia areata.
+To our knowledge, there’s no scientific evidence that suggests that coffee can cause alopecia areata.

 The Severity of Alopecia Tool or SALT, as the name suggests, is used to measure the severity of alopecia areata.
 It does so by dividing the scalp into 4 sections, according to the size of their respective areas.
 The percentages are then added to get a final score.